top of page

 Is the Practice accessible for individuals with mobility issues?

-Yes, June's Practice has been designed to be accessible with an open plan, wooden floors and no corridors.
+Yes, June's Practice has been designed to be accessible with an open plan and wooden floors.
 The building has a ramp at the side accessed via Fleet Lane.
 There are automatic doors to the Building and the lift allows easy access to Level 1.
-There are disability toilets on Level 6 open to all clients (to the right of the lift).
-June has a foot rest and crutches to assist individuals with injuries.
+There are disability toilets on Level 6 open to all clients.

 Do you send appointment reminders?